revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-25. What would you change about Java ?
+25. What would you change about Java?

 <details><summary><b> Show Answer</b></summary>